rpitv/pi-led-control/README.md

 ### Testing

-A unit test suite is available for the internal API.
-Current plans are to eventually add an external API, allowing for arbitrary usage.
+A unit test suite is available for the full API.
 You may run the test suite by executing:

 ```shell
 npm test